-If your relative/friend becomes pregnant during the trial (within 90 days) after completion of the last treatment, they should inform their trial doctor immediately.
+If you or your partner becomes pregnant during the trial (within 90 days) after completion of the last treatment, you should inform your trial doctor immediately.

-Your relative/friend should discuss your participation in this trial with any insurance provider they have (e.g. protection insurance, life insurance, income protection, critical illness cover and private medical insurance) and seek advice if necessary, as failure to notify them may affect or invalidate their cover.
+You should discuss your participation in this trial with any insurance provider you have (e.g. protection insurance, life insurance, income protection, critical illness cover and private medical insurance) and seek advice if necessary, as failure to notify them may affect or invalidate your cover.